Ares-Developers/Ares-docs/migration.rst

   Solid Buildings have been reworked.
 The feature now works with invisible projectiles.
 Also, units will now change positions instead of just firing through a Solid Building.

+  The Firestorm Wall active and idle animations will now draw in the building's palette, while they were drawn using the animation palette before.